ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 1. Select the newly created profile, then click **Connect**.
 Status shows **Connecting**.

    If the tunnel isn't directing traffic correctly, you might need to [add routes manually](https://discussions.apple.com/thread/2735376){: external}.
    {: note}

+If you run into issues installing the MotionPro or MotionPro Plus client, refer to the [Troubleshooting](/docs/iaas-vpn?topic=iaas-vpn-motionpro-pkg-error) section for assistance.
+{: important}